 More DIY planters:

-plus, doesn’t your garden just need a lovely arbor like this?
+- plus, doesn’t your garden just need a lovely arbor?

 Just the job!
 Is there a knack to drilling those ‘pocket’ holes?
 I have visions of getting the angle wrong and either getting to close, or going right through the other side!

 Use a pocket hole jig!

 Doesn’t the bottom wood rot fast and easily, and you have to empty it all to fix just one plank.
 It seems to be improved…any ideas people?

 Most of the big box home improvement stores carry ground contact lumber now.
 One of them uses a color coded system for their exterior wood products.
 Green is approved for outdoor use and brown is approved for ground contact.
 Not anymore expensive than the typical green tinted exterior wood.
 I know I’m a couple days late with this comment but I didn’t see this article until now !